 This article applies to Exchange mailboxes only.

-- To connect your POP/IMAP mailbox (Web account)on iPhone read the Knowledge Base article on How Do I Set Up The iPhone With A IMAP/POP Mail Account?
+- To connect your POP/IMAP mailbox (Web account)on iPhone read the Knowledge Base article on How Do I Set Up The iPhone With

 - To connect your POP/IMAP mailbox (Exchange account) read the Knowledge Base article on How Do I Connect My iPhone To POP/IMAP Mailbox?